0xAX/linux-insides/SyncPrim/sync-4.md

 The first field - `owner` represents [process](https://en.wikipedia.org/wiki/Process_%28computing%29) which acquired a lock.
 As we may see, existence of this field in the `mutex` structure depends on the `CONFIG_DEBUG_MUTEXES` or `CONFIG_MUTEX_SPIN_ON_OWNER` kernel configuration options.
 Main point of this field and the next `osq` fields is support of `optimistic spinning` which we will see later.
 The last two fields - `magic` and `dep_map` are used only in [debugging](https://en.wikipedia.org/wiki/Debugging) mode.
 The `magic` field is to storing a `mutex` related information for debugging and the second field - `lockdep_map` is for [lock validator](https://www.kernel.org/doc/Documentation/locking/lockdep-design.txt) of the Linux kernel.

 Now, after we have considered the `mutex` structure, we may consider how this synchronization primitive works in the Linux kernel.
-As you may guess, a process which wants to acquire a lock, must to decrease value of the `mutex->count` if possible.
-And if a process wants to release a lock, it must to increase the same value.
+As you may guess, a process which wants to acquire a lock, must decrease value of the `mutex->count` if possible.
+And if a process wants to release a lock, it must increase the same value.
 That's true.
 But as you may also guess, it is not so simple in the Linux kernel.

 Actually, when a process try to acquire a `mutex`, there three possible paths: